tibordp/pyncette/docs/usage.rst

         results = await context.db.query(...)
         ...

 The lifetime of a fixture is that of a Pyncette application, i.e. the setup code for all fixtures runs before the first tick and the tear-down code runs after the graceful shutdown is initiated and all the pending tasks have finished.
+Like middlewares, fixtures execute in the order they are defined (and in reverse order on shutdown).

 Persistence